EC528-Fall-2023/PIR-against-FoundationDB/README.md

 - It listens for data requests in a tuple: operation type, leaf node id (leftmost id is 1, rightmost is highest), and the actual data (if write operation).
 - It returns all of the data from all of the nodes between the root and the leaf with the requested id (the tree branch) back to the client.
 - Then it receives the shuffled branch to update the tree.
-- This continuous random shuffling ensures that access patterns are obscured, enhancing data privacy.
+- This continuous random shuffling ensures access patterns are obscured, enhancing data privacy.
 - After each branch update, the Path ORAM server updates the key-value pairs in the FoundationDB server via the C API.

 Path ORAM Client (Application):